Burnaby Housing Authority

 - one individual with expertise or experience in the legal sector

-The proposed BHA Board composition prioritizes direct experience and expertise in the four functions of the BHA – acquisitions, development, operations and administration.
+The BHA Board composition prioritizes direct experience and expertise in the four functions of the BHA – acquisitions, development, operations and administration.

 Establishing a BHA to help create more non-market housing units supports several City policies, including: